InfinityAlgo-Academy/LightHouse/plots/README.md

 # Run lighthouse to collect metrics data
 $ node measure.js

+# OR if you want to specify an out directory
+$ node measure.js --out out-123

-# Analyze the data to generate a summary file (i.e. out/generatedResults.js)
+# Analyze the data to generate a summary file (i.e. out-hello/generated-results.js)
 # This will launch the charts web page in the browser
-$ node analyze.js
+# node analyze.js {out_directory}

-# If you need to view the charts later
-$ node open.js
+$ node analyze.js ./out-hello
 ```

 ### Advanced usage